BDC Hamburger Icon

 4. Create a timeline.

 After gathering your historical facts, record each event on a timeline.
-This timeline should contain all the important details of your company’s history, organized chronologically.
+This timeline should contain all the important details of your company’s history.
+Company history timelines are typically organized chronologically.
+However, when we spoke with Marcia Layton Turner, an award-winning business ghostwriter who has written multiple company histories, she provided another alternative.

 5. Consult corporate history professionals.